 Duration of the visit: You need one day to visit the seven churches.

 The museums are among the top attractions in Rome.
-A list of the State museums and museums of the municipality of Rome can be found in my post about the museums hours.
+A list of the State museums and museums of the municipality of Rome can be found in our post about the museums hours.
 Particularly noteworthy are, in addition to the Vatican Museums, the Capitoline Museums and the Gallery of Villa Borghese.
-For the gallery of the Villa Borghese you have to book a fixed visit.
-If you have a pass with free admission, you must make the reservation at +39 06 32810.
-Tour operators can often offer tickets at short notice.
+For these museums you have to book.

 The neighbourhood was designed by the architect Gino Coppedè.
 The project began in 1916 with a construction period of more than 10 years.
 It is located north of Buenos Aires Square on the Via Tagliamento, Buenos Aires tram line 3 and 19.